ArinZBryan/A-Level-Notes/Physics/Thermodynamics/Pressure and Volume in Gasses.md

 - $n$ = number of moles of the gas
 - $R$ = Molar gas constant (8.31 Jmol^-1 K^-1)
 - $T$ = absolute temperature of the gas
+There is however, a second form of the ideal gas equation that looks very similar:
+$$pV = NkT$$
+The differences here is that $N$ is not the number of moles of gas, but rather the number of molecules, and that $k$ is the *Boltzmann Constant* (provided on formula sheet).

+### Atmospheric pressure
+The value for atmospheric pressure at ~sea level is $1.01\times 10^5$ Pa (101KPa).
+This value is not found in the formula booklet, and as such, is generally supplied by the question.
+However, this is not always the case, and so it is a good idea to memorise this value.